prob-ml/bliss/models/README.md

 # Models
--  All checkpoints were generated with `./scripts/train_all.sh`.
+-  All checkpoints were generated using `make all`.
+See the Makefile for details.
--  Results from the latest run are in `./scripts/results`.
+-  Results from the latest run for each `$EXPERIMENT` are in `results_$EXPERIMENT`.
 -  This README should be regularly updated with any notes on significant changes to model training or performance.